DworkinLab/GettingStartedDworkinLab/GettingStarted_DataAnalysis.md

 ## Some brief notes on *Sanity Checks* during analysis
 - Philosophy: Assume there are mistakes in the data and analysis until you convince yourself otherwise.
 - Sanity checks on the computational process (Unit testing)
-- Sanity checks on data
+- Sanity checks on data (labeling, units, extra zeroes...)
 - Sanity checks on the analysis
 - Some important readings.
 -